-History of The American Lineback Dairy Cattle Association
+History of The American Lineback Dairy Cattle Registry

-In 1985 a handful of Lineback enthusiasts gathered together and formed the American Lineback Dairy Cattle Association.
+In 1985 a handful of Lineback enthusiasts gathered together and formed the American Lineback Dairy Cattle Registry.
+This

-This group had the foresight and desire to maintain and improve this beautiful breed, with or without any real recognition
+group had the foresight and desire to maintain and improve this beautiful breed, with or without any real recognition by farm

-by farm organizations or farmers alike.
-Persistence prevailed and the organization has grown and developed quite nicely in
+organizations or farmers alike.
+Persistence prevailed and the organization has grown and developed quite nicely in the past 30+

 History of Lineback Dairy Cattle-“A Well-Marked Breed”